High-Tech Dentistry in Atlanta

-CEREC 3D Technology
+CEREC® 3D Technology

-One-visit Crowns, Veneers, Onlays & Inlays
+One-Visit Crowns, Veneers, Onlays & Inlays

 Guided Dental Implants

-The Wand – Injection System – pain-free injections
+The Wand® Injection System

 Our patients routinely comment on how comfortable and gentle their treatments are.
-This is in no small part due to “The Wand” injection system.
-In most cases the pain associated with injections comes from the flow of the anesthetic into the body, as opposed to the insertion of the needle itself.
-The Wand is a computer-controlled anesthetic distribution system that is designed to prevent any pain at all.
-It evenly flows into the system so that only the exact part of the mouth being treated is numbed, and it does it with such accuracy that it is in fact comfortable.Back to the top
+This is, in no small part, due to “The Wand” injection system.
+The pain associated with injections usually comes from the flow of anesthetic into the body, as opposed to the insertion of the needle itself.
+The Wand is a computer-controlled anesthetic distribution system that is designed to prevent the pain associated with injections.
+It controls the flow and pressure into the system so only the exact part of the mouth being treated is numbed.
+The Wand system controls the flow with such accuracy that it is comfortable.

-A digital x-ray machine emits much less radiation than traditional x-ray machines.
-It allows the doctor and patient to see small details like cavities beginning between the teeth, so both can see exactly what work needs to be done.
-It allows a much more accurate diagnosis and helps set the patient at ease.Back to the top
+A digital X-ray machine emits a much smaller amount of radiation than a traditional X-ray machine.
+It allows the doctor and patient to see small details, such as cavities, beginning to form between the teeth.
+Digital X-rays allow for a much more accurate diagnosis and help set the patient at ease.

-The panoramic x-ray gives a broad overview of the entire mouth.
-It is also used for evaluating patients with past or present TMJ or jaw joint problems, with removable dentures, dental implants, braces, impacted teeth or any recent trauma to the face or teeth.
+The panoramic X-ray gives a broad overview of the entire mouth.
+It is also used for evaluating patients with past or present TMJ or jaw joint problems, removable dentures, dental implants, braces, impacted teeth or any recent trauma to the face or teeth.

-DIAGNOdent—Early Detection of Decay
+DIAGNOdent—Early Decay Detection

 The DIAGNOdent is a pen-like probe that sends a safe laser beam into the tooth and checks its health.
 A number scale and an alarm will signal when there are signs of hidden decay.
 This allows us to determine if decay is lurking beneath the apparently healthy tooth surface.
-This technology allows us to catch tooth decay at an earlier stage, before the tooth is destroyed from the inside out.
-This will help prevent more extensive procedures.Back to the top
+This technology gives us the ability to catch tooth decay at an early stage, before the tooth is destroyed from the inside out.
+This will help prevent more extensive damage and repair procedures.

-With an intraoral camera our staff can see everything that is going on in your mouth.
-It’s the size and shape of a dental mirror with a built-in light source and can zoom in up to 25 times magnification.
-The images are then displayed on a television or computer monitor.
+With an intraoral camera, our staff can see everything that is going on in your mouth.
+It’s the size and shape of a dental mirror, has a built-in light source and can achieve up to 25 times magnification.
+The images are displayed on a television or computer monitor.

 We will create a surgical guide to make the implant placement procedure go as smoothly as possible.
 Surgical guides are computer-designed devices that fit over the teeth and gums, providing protection and a precise angle for the proper placement of an implant.

-Dental Lasers are a revolutionary new technology for dentistry.
-They offer the patient far more comfortable, gentle procedures.
+Dental lasers are a revolutionary new technology for dentistry.
+They offer the patient far more comfortable procedures.
 We use laser treatment to address gum disease and to eliminate excess gum tissue (gummy smiles).
-They are used to create a more beautiful smile in crown lengthening and gum reshaping.
+The dental laser is used as a tool to create a more beautiful smile in crown lengthening and gum reshaping.
 We also use lasers for some of the more complex dental implant surgeries.
-With laser dentistry, we can make treatments faster, more effective and with the least amount of post-operative discomfort.
-It even speeds up healing times.
+With laser dentistry, we can make treatments faster and more effective.
+Our patients experience the least amount of post-operative discomfort and the use of lasers greatly speeds up healing times.